 The Kanban Maturity Model (KMM) collects and summarizes a decade of experience applying Kanban across different organizations.
-The model can be a useful tool for organizations interested in developing their business agility.
+The model can be a useful tool for organizations interested in developing their business and organizational agility.

 It will provide you with a framework for scaling Kanban and evolving your process to achieve robustness and agility, ensuring your company’s long-time survivability.

-KMM has 7 maturity levels, but before we explore the model in details, let’s briefly describe its benefits.
+KMM has 7 maturity levels, but before we explore the model in detail, let’s briefly describe its benefits.

 At first sight, the KMM may look pretty complex.
-However, by advancing through the different stages, you will realize that it will help your organization in a variety of ways.
+However, by advancing through the different stages, you will realize that it will help your organization in various ways.

-For example, you’ll be able to relieve your staff from overburdening, make your process more predictable and sustain stable workflow.
-In addition, you’ll be capable to deliver faster to market, be more agile, establish a shared purpose and strengthen ?rganizational values.
+For example, you’ll be able to relieve your staff from overburdening, make your process more predictable, and sustain a stable workflow.
+Besides, you’ll be capable of delivering faster to market, be more Agile, establish a shared purpose, and strengthen organizational values.

 It is important to understand that each level of the model includes transition and core practices.

 The transition practices will help you overcome potential resistance.
 By implementing them, you can facilitate the transition between maturity levels.
-The core practices are necessary in order to achieve the outcomes that define a maturity level.
-However, an organization at the lower level will tend to resist or repel them unless some preparatory work is done first.
+The core practices are necessary to achieve the outcomes that define a maturity level.
+However, an organization at the lower level will resist or repel them unless some preparatory work is done first.

-Without further adieu, let’s discover the model and see how you can apply it in combination with Kanban software tools for maximum efficiency.
+Without further ado, let’s discover the model and see how you can apply it in combination with Kanban software tools for maximum efficiency.

-If your organization is not aware of the need for structured work process, you are a definitely at maturity Level 0.
-Most organizations at this stage don’t have a systematic approach to organizing the way they work and it may seem difficult to apply Kanban on a team level.
+If your organization is not aware of the need for a structured work process, you are definitely at maturity Level 0.
+Most organizations at this stage don’t have a systematic approach to organizing the way they work, and it may seem difficult to apply the Kanban principles on a team level.

 This is why you need to start by visualizing work on a personal level.
-You can either do it on a physical or an online Kanban board.
+You can either do it on a physical or a digital Kanban board.

 The purpose here is pretty simple.
-Individuals need to realize the benefits of visualizing invisible work and the need for limiting work-in-progress in order to become more productive.
+Individuals need to realize the benefits of visualizing invisible work and the need for limiting work-in-progress to become more productive.

 Ultimately, your team will be ready to start the transition to maturity level 1 when individuals realize the need to prioritize what needs to be done next from the pile of tasks in their backlogs.